Entrepreneurship

 What differentiates social entrepreneurship from traditional business

-When defining a social enterprise, the following questions frequently arise:
+When defining a social enterprise, common questions arise:

-• Is it necessary for a social enterprise to be a nonprofit organization?
+• Must a social enterprise be structured as a nonprofit?

 How to shift the status quo with social entrepreneurship